 Open office environments have been the bane of productivity.
-Sure they’re great for serendipitous chitchat, but if you’re trying to write or code, the sales-guy at the open table wreaks havoc on your flow-state.
-Now your desk transforms from open to insulated with a simple wave of your hand.
-Inspired by the book “Origins of Architectural Pleasure,” it makes your desk feel like you are sheltered and hidden from the world at the edge of the savanna, peering out on the world.
-You are also insulated from nearby office sounds by deep anno acoustic felt and subtle brown noise.
+Sure they’re great for serendipitous chitchat, but if you’re trying to write or code then the chatty sales guy at the open table wreaks havoc on your flow state.
+Transform your desk from open to insulated with a simple wave of your hand.
+Inspired by the book Origins of architectural pleasure your Camouflage Desk makes you feel sheltered and concealed, like a big cat hidden by trees at the edge of the savanna peering out on the world.
+Deep anno-acoustic felt and subtle ambient brown noise insulate you from nearby office distractions.
 Hello flow.

-SanDiego Gas & Electric found us.
-They want to move to “demand management” where the price of electricity changes dynamically based on the load on the energy grid.
-Think UBER’s peak-pricing, but for electricity.
-On a hot day when everyone cranks their AC at the same moment the load surges and so does the price.
-The problem that an ambient device solves, that makes it a must-have for energy companies, is a communication problem.
-They need a way to make energy glanceable so that people will notice and respond.
-NPR’s ___ did a radio story about this.
-Dozens of energy companies did multi-month pilot studies and came to the same conclusion: The energy Joule motivates people to dependably conserve 20% of their energy use when prices go up.
-Arnold Schwarzenegger, then Gov of CA called this program (don’t forget the accent) “smart shift and save.”
+San Diego Gas & Electric found us.
+They want to move to “demand management,” where the price of electricity changes based on the load on the energy grid.
+Like Uber’s peak-pricing, but for electricity.
+On a hot day when everyone cranks their AC at the same moment, the load surges.
+And so does the price.
+Energy companies need a way to communicate the change in price continuously throughout the day.
+They need an always-on, ambient display that people so people will notice and respond.
+Dozens of energy companies conducted multi-month pilot studies and came to the same conclusion: The Ambient Energy Joule motivates people to conserve 20% of their energy use when prices go up.
+Arnold Schwarzenegger, then governor of CA, called this program (don’t forget the accent) “smart shift and save.”

 At Warby Parker, we design and sell hundreds of eyeglasses and sunglasses to fit a dynamic and diverse customer base.
-The amount of choice we provide is tremendous, but how does a customer narrow what might seem like an overwhelming assortment?
+The amount of choice we provide is tremendous, so, how does a customer narrow what might seem like an overwhelming assortment?
 Where do you start?

-The new Apple iPhoneX introduced a technology that the Warby Parker Vision Tech and Research teams have been waiting for.
+The new Apple iPhone X introduced a technology that the Warby Parker Vision Tech and Research teams have been waiting for.
 The phone projects a grid of 30,000 points of infrared (IR) light, while a dedicated IR camera and neural network learn a depth map of your face.
 Apple calls the system TrueDepth.
 Using the TrueDepth camera, Warby Parker can now recommend a subset of glasses that are the most likely to fit your face.

 What if we lived in a world with flying carpets, ruby slippers and magic mirrors?
 MIT Media Lab instructor David Rose believes these enchanted objects of fairy tales and science fiction are the future of the internet of things.
 In his vision of the future, technology atomizes, combining itself with the objects that make up the very fabric of daily living.

-I’m intrigued by the idea of gardening at home, but I predictably kill almost any species of plant...Oh, and we don’t have a yard.
-At the same time, I’m confident that if a very patient computer vision camera were tasked with taking care of single tomato plant it might succeed.
-This patient camera would need to know precisely how to care for this variety of tomato, water it just so, make sure it had the right fertilizer at the right time, that it was getting the perfect frequency and amplitude of photons.
-I’m now an advisor to Jenny Boutin who has launched just the thing to give even me a green thumb.
-SproutsIO is an indoor, soil-free gardening system to supply salads for the family year-around and save you thousands of dollars in produce that typically goes uneaten in the bottom of the fridge
+I’m intrigued by the idea of gardening at home, but I predictably kill almost any species of plant.
+Oh, and we don’t have a yard.
+All the same, I’m confident that if a very patient computer vision camera were tasked with taking care of single tomato plant, it might succeed.
+This patient camera would need to know precisely how to care for this variety of tomato: make sure it had the right amount of water, fertilizer, and the perfect frequency and amplitude of photons.
+I’m now an advisor to Jenny Boutin, who has launched just the thing to give even me a green thumb.
+SproutsIO is an indoor, soil-free gardening system that supplies salads for the family year-round and can save hundreds of dollars in produce that often goes uneaten in the bottom of the fridge.
+Sproutsio.com